 We don’t want our children to grow up without basic concepts and skills, but neither do we want them to be alienated from each other and the natural world to which we all belong.

 We believe that education must not stress personal achievement at the cost of emotional connections, intuition and sensitivity.
 The unequal distribution of power in our societies excludes the values and interests of many groups and individuals.
 At TLC, we make every effort to be inclusive to the best of our understandings and resources.
+Your child and you will meet new people, engage with differences, and reflect on why and what she is learning.

 In every age, in every part of the world, people have found ways to teach children the things that mattered to them.
 From music to carpentry to farming, children have always lived and learned alongside their families and communities.
 Today, we see formal education as a given.
 We say that children have to go to school – but we forget that they didn’t always do so.